-- Single immediate payments: you’ll have to give your consent every time a TPP initiates a payment on your behalf.
+- Single immediate payments including credit card balance transfers: you’ll have to give your consent every time a TPP initiates a payment on your behalf.
 The payments will normally come out of your account straightaway, although they can take longer.
 Once you’ve authorised a payment, we won’t be able to stop it.
 The payments initiated by these companies are Faster Payments, these are taken directly from your account using your account details and not your card.
 Any cashback benefits associated with your cards, including Retailer Offers, won’t apply.

 - Standing orders: you’ll need to give your consent during the set up of the standing order.
 Once the consent is given, your scheduled payment(s) will work as normal.

 - Future-dated payments: you’ll need to give your consent every time you wish to set up a future-dated payment.
 Once the consent is given, your scheduled payment will work as normal.